Skip to main content

 • Error state border color (border-error)

-Input, Textarea, and Select additionally share helperText and success props.
-Checkbox and Switch omit those because they're binary controls that rarely need supplementary text.
+Input, Textarea, and Select additionally share the helperText and success props.
+Checkbox and Switch leave those off, since they're binary controls that rarely need supplementary text.

 The Takeaway

-API consistency in a form library isn't ergonomics.
-It's accessibility.
+API consistency in a form library isn't really ergonomics; it's accessibility.
 When one component has aria-describedby and another doesn't, the inconsistency is invisible to sighted users and impassable for screen reader users.
-We've aligned our API around the accessibility requirement first, and the developer experience follows.
+I aligned the API around the accessibility requirement first, and the developer experience came along for free.